videolan/x265/doc/reST/cli.rst

     supports Low delay(P/B) and random access prediction structure.
 In a low delay structure, pictures within a mini-gop can only refer to the previous pictures in display order.
-In other words, picture with display order N can only refer to pictures of display order lower than N. In random acccess method, pictures can be referenced from both the directions.
+In other words, picture with display order N can only refer to pictures of display order lower than N. In random access method, pictures can be referenced from both the directions.
 It accepts values in the range [0-2]